-Welcome to my website!
-It is an honor and privilege to represent House District 82, which includes Noble County and small portions of LaGrange, Elkhart, Whitley and Allen counties in northeastern Indiana.
+I am humbled to serve House District 82, which includes Noble County and small portions of LaGrange, Elkhart, Whitley and Allen counties in northeastern Indiana.

-My website has been designed to give you information on our district, issues I am working on, and assist you in navigating state government.
+My website provides information on our district, issues I am working on and helpful state resources.

-Your thoughts and opinions are very important to me, and I encourage you to contact me with any questions or concerns you may have.
+Your thoughts and opinions are very important to me, and I encourage you to contact me with any questions or ideas you may have.